bcaytonanderson/csangular/README.md

 # csangular
-Notes following the Angular lesson from CodeSchool.
+Notes following the Staying Sharp with Angular lesson from CodeSchool.